jackson-nestelroad/christ-centered-2.0/README.md

 - `<BrowserStorageProvider>` provides a `BrowserStorageServiceInterface`, which gives a generic interface for saving state to the browser's local storage.
 In Chrome extensions, this uses the `chrome.sync` API.
 In a webpage, this uses `localStorage`.
 - `<StoreLoader>` automatically loads the store in browser storage to the Redux store.
 In this process, default values are filled in to missing values, and values explicitly marked for deletion by the application are removed.
 This conforms whatever state was stored in browser storage to the form expected by the application.
 - Finally, the `saveToBrowserStorage` Redux middleware syncs all Redux store changes to the browser storage.
-Thus, the application state updates will persist when the application reloads.
+Thus, application state updates will persist when the application reloads.

 All of this data synchronization happens behind the scenes of the application logic.
 Thus, individual components only need to work with the Redux store (as any other React application would) and not worry about saving the data to the browser's local storage.